mit-rss/wall_follower/README.md

 ![router](media/39605336515_5d5459a801_k.jpg)

 Check the battery status on your racecar by pressing the power button on your car's primary battery.
-This may be the black energizer pictured below or this [grey battery](https://www.amazon.com/dp/B07JJTYH8F).
+This may be the black energizer pictured below or the grey [XTPower](https://www.amazon.com/dp/B07JJTYH8F) battery.
 On the hokuyo cars the battery sits right on top of the car.
 On the velodyne cars the battery is velcroed under the car (be careful when pulling it out).
-After powered on these batteries will remain on until power stops being drawn from them so please remember to unplug your power cables when the car is not in use.
+When powered on, these batteries will remain on until power stops being drawn from them, so please remember to unplug your power cables when the car is not in use.

 ![hokuyo_battery](media/40500597871_792493a139_k.jpg)
 ![velodyne_battery](media/39604959195_914cb8f59f_k.jpg)

 If your battery is low, charge it with the 18V adapter.
-Note that the car will probably turn off when you disconnect the power adapter; during the switch back to battery power there is a moment where the TX2 does not have enough power to stay on.
-You will need to disconnect the car from the power adapter when you want to drive it around.
+Do not charge your battery while it is plugged in to the TX2.
+Please remember to charge your batteries when you are not working on the cars.
+We do not provide backups if your battery is not charged enough to be used.

 The battery lasts a surprisingly long time, so as long as you keep the battery charged when you are not working it can last the entire lab.

 ![energizer_power](media/39791091874_4da61acfd2_k.jpg)